sysaulab/fuzzy_dict/PAPER.md

 ### 3.3 Candidate Collection

 During search, candidates are collected as owned `String` values (cloned from the bucket).
-While this involves allocation, the number of candidates is small due to the filter’s effectiveness, so the overhead is acceptable.
+While this involves allocation, the number of candidates is small due to the filter’s focused retrieval, so the overhead is acceptable.

 ### 3.4 Early Termination